0xmuka/OWASP-Top-10/A01_Broken_Access_Control/README.md

 * This presents an opportunity for an attacker to exploit this loophole and delete the orders of other users.
 </details>

----

-For safe access restrictions to be properly implemented, the code would look more like this:
+$-$For safe access restrictions to be properly implemented, the code would look more like this:

 <details>
 <summary>Answer</summary>